Skip to main content

 Listen to events and update transaction status

-Subscribe to post message events from the webview to listen for success/error messages.
+Subscribe to post message events from the webview/iframe to listen for success/error messages.
 Use these events to notify the user when their transaction succeeds, or what type of error they encountered and how they might fix it.

 Requirements